jfrey-xx/jfrey-xx.github.io/index.md

 ---
 layout: index
 permalink: /
-excerpt: "I'm a PhD student in computer science and so on"
+excerpt: "Greetings!
+I'm a PhD student in computer science.
+My thesis brings together the evaluation of human-computer interaction and electroencephalography recordings.
+More often than my advisers would like, I also toy with physiological sensors and machine learning."
 ---

 ### Last news